 - A list of all persons from whom we should expect letters of recommendation.

-- A schedule of telephone numbers (which may include beeper or cellular phone numbers) where you may be reached throughout the winter, so that we may contact you readily in case an interview needs to be arranged.
+- A preferred means of contact so that we may contact you readily in case an interview needs to be arranged.

 Please Note: We shall review only those files for which we have received completed application forms as well as all of the expected letters.
 Please be aware that the institution only sponsors J-1 and H1-B visas.
 Candidates on a H1-B visa must have already passed all exam steps (I, II, and III) prior to coming to Mount Sinai.
 Additionally, the institution will consider O-1 sponsorship but candidates must be processed externally prior to the transfer.